 - Neck circumference.
 People with thicker necks might have narrower airways.

 - A narrowed airway.
 You might have inherited a narrow throat.
 Tonsils or adenoids also can enlarge and block the airway, particularly in children.

 - Being male.
-Men are two to three times more likely to have sleep apnea than are women.
-However, women increase their risk if they're overweight, and their risk also appears to rise after menopause.
+Men are 2 to 3 times more likely to have sleep apnea than are women.
+However, women increase their risk if they're overweight or if they've gone through menopause.

 - Being older.
 Sleep apnea occurs significantly more often in older adults.